 - 1. Medical team to prepare catheter - a.
-Remove inner needle stylet from catheter - Measure anticipated depth of catheter insertion relative to the gum (recommend weight + 5.5cm) - c.
+Remove inner needle stylet from catheter - b.
+Measure anticipated depth of catheter insertion relative to the gum (recommend weight + 5.5cm) - c.
 Apply a narrow piece of tape around the catheter at this position.
 This will serve as a landmark for the appropriate tube position - d.
 If desired, shape catheter manually to add curvature - 2.
 Respiratory therapist to prepare surfactant in a 3-5mL syringe - 3.
 Airway provider to perform time-out

-- 4. Prepare infant - a.
+4. Prepare infant

+- a.
 Position infant with head to the side of the bed, to be easily accessible by airway provider - b.
-Keep the Flexi trunk mask in place - 5.
-Confirm suction catheter, Neo-tee or bag/mask, and airway box are ready and accessible - 6.
+Remove the Flexi trunk mask and place a RAM canula.
+Attach RAM canula to the blender and run 6-8L of flow & FiO2 - 5.
+Confirm suction catheter, bag/mask, and airway box are ready and accessible - 6.
 Administer pre-medication, Atropine and/or Sweet-ease - 7.
 Thin catheter surfactant administration procedure - a.
-Perform video laryngoscopy with NeoView or CMAC with flexitrunk in place. - b.
+Perform video laryngoscopy with NeoView or CMAC - b.
 Insert angiocath and advance between the vocal cords (roughly 1-2cm) - c.
 Remove laryngoscope - d.
 Hold the angiocath manually, with the marker at the gums - e.
 No routine X-Ray prior to surfactant administration. - f.
 Attach the syringe to the catheter - g.
-Administer surfactant in 4 aliquots of total dose over 1-2 minutes, dripping each in over 10-15 seconds and allow infant to recover physiologically between each aliquot while flexitrunk provides CPAP - h.
+Administer surfactant in 4 aliquots of total dose over 1-2 minutes, dripping each in over 10-15 seconds and allow infant to recover physiologically between each aliquot - h.
 Consider aspirating the orogastric tube and replacing surfactant if concerns for surfactant reflux - i.
-Remove catheter - j.
+Remove catheter - i.
 Reposition infant in bed - 8.
-If infant has prolonged bradycardia at any point, team has the option to remove the catheter and perform PPV - 9.
+Once the thin catheter is in place, remove the RAM cannula and hold the BCPAP mask over the nose - 9.
+If infant has prolonged bradycardia at any point, team has the option to remove the catheter and perform PPV - 10.
 The attempt should be abandoned if there is severe bradycardia or desaturation, or if >3 attempts are required.
 At that point, the infant should be intubated with an endotracheal tube